steamclock/bluejay/README.md

 - A FIFO operation queue for more synchronous and predictable behaviour
 - A background task mode for batch operations that avoids the "callback pyramid of death"
 - Simple protocols for data serialization and deserialization
-- A easy and safe way to observe connection states
+- An easy and safe way to observe connection states
 - Listen restoration
 - Extended error handling